With more people travelling than ever before, this is what overtourism means today – and how we can avoid it.

 Angkor Wat, a destination you’d imagine as a slice of peace in the Cambodian jungle, is hardly a place for meditation with crowds of loud tourists and pushy temple employees.

-Thailand’s Maya Bay, a location in the film The Beach, was closed after a sharp rise in tourists left it severely damaged.
+Thailand’s Maya Bay, a location in the film The Beach, closed after a sharp rise in tourists left it severely damaged.
 In Tulum, walls of stinky seaweed have washed ashore on the popular Mexican beach.

 And many are blaming overtourism.